ir-shaad0812/ir-shaad0812/README.md

     currentFocus: "Full-Stack Development ",
     💌Love, curiosity to explore new things,
-    FunFact: "I debug with console.log and I'm not ashamed! 😄", ⚡ Fun Fact:Solving the bug created by Myself..
+    FunFact: "I debug with console.log and I'm not ashamed! 😄", ⚡ Fun Fact:Solving the bug created by Myself.., I'm just a person who thinks semicolons are fancy commas ;
     + 🌟 I believe in clean code and pixel-perfect designs
     + 🔍 Always exploring new technologies and frameworks
     + 🍃 Code better and vibe
     + 🏔️ Proudly want to represent Nepal in the global tech community
     + 💪 Turning coffee into code since day one

     askMeAbout: [